subsurface/subsurface/CODINGSTYLE.md

   ```

   The `gettextFromC` class in the above example was created as a catch-all
-  context for translations accessed in C code.
-But it can also be used
-  from C++ helper functions.
-To use it from C, include the `"core/gettext.h"`
+  context for translations accessed in core code.
+To use it from C, include
-  header and invoke the `translate()` macro:
+  the `"core/gettext.h"` header and invoke the `translate()` macro:
   ```
   #include "core/gettext.h"